brndnmtthws/brndn-io/content/posts/startup-ideas/index.md

 ![Startup](cover.jpg "Is this...a startup idea?")

-The main difference between a small business and a startup is your level of ambition, and how much money you can raise.
+My rough distinction between a small business and a startup is ambition, and how much money you can raise.
 Paul Graham [defines it as "startup = growth"](http://www.paulgraham.com/growth.html), but (most) startups only grow if they have resources (i.e., people, capital) to do so.
 The number of companies that start out bootstrapped, have growth, and never need to raise any money is _extremely_ small, like infinitesimal.
-From a probabilistic perspective you're better off trying to build things that are easy to fundraise for.
+You're usually better off building something that's easy to fundraise for.

 Consider Zapier—one of the rare truly bootstrapped successes.
 They reached $140M+ in ARR without VC funding, but for every Zapier, there are thousands of bootstrapped companies that never break $1M in revenue.
-The odds aren't great.
+The point isn't that bootstrapping can't work, it's that using Zapier as your plan is a bad bet.

 ## Some Truths Before You Start